Skip to content

 Lab specimen labeling standards provide guidance for hospitals, laboratories, and other healthcare institutions that want to use a barcode specimen label system to address the issue of mislabeled specimens.

-In the CLSI AUTO12-A standard, the Clinical and Laboratory Standards Institute (CLSI) describes regulations to achieve higher quality reporting, faster delivery of results, and improved patient care.
+The Clinical and Laboratory Standards Institute’s CLSI AUTO12-A standard describes practices to achieve higher quality reporting, faster results, and improved patient care.

 • a unique identifier (e.g., an alphanumeric code)